Star Pilot: Plot

 Chaena is the commander of a spaceship from the constellation Hydra, which has crashed on the island of Sardinia.

-An Earth scientist, some technicians, their companions, and some Asian agents (they deny being Chinese because the Chinese cooperate with the Americans) are abducted by the aliens and forced to repair the ship.
+An Earth scientist, some technicians, their companions, and some Asian agents are abducted by the aliens and forced to repair the ship.

 With the ship repaired, the aliens decide to take the humans to Hydra for the purpose of genetic research, but while in flight, the humans mutiny.